kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 - `dosing_time_IV = 30/60 ;min`
   - Defines the infusion duration in minutes.
   - `30/60 = 0.5 min` means the infusion lasts 30 seconds
-  - (Adjustable depending on whether you want bolus-like administration or longer infusion.)
 - `IV_input = IF t< dosing_time_IV THEN dose_IV/dosing_time_IV ELSE 0`
   - Defines the infusion rate (ng/min) as a time-dependent input.
   - If the simulation time `t` is still within the infusion window (`t < dosing_time_IV`), drug is delivered at a constant rate (`Rate = Total dose / Infusion duration`)